Edinburgh Bonfire Night & History Of Guy Fawkes

 The Gunpowder Plot

-Some English Catholics felt let down by King James including Robert Catesby, who was soon to become the ringleader of the Gunpowder Plot.
+Some English Catholics felt let down by King James, including Robert Catesby, who was soon to become the ringleader of the Gunpowder Plot.

-Catesby recruited Thomas Winter who invited three others including Guy Fawkes.
+Catesby recruited Thomas Winter, who invited three others, including Guy Fawkes.

-A London home was purchased close to The Palace of Westminster and Fawkes became a pretend footman so he didn’t look out of place hanging around the area.
-Fawkes went by the fake name John Johnson.
+A London home was purchased close to The Palace of Westminster, and Fawkes became a pretend footman so he wouldn’t look out of place hanging around the area.

-The gang began buying small amounts of gunpowder over a long period of time but they needed somewhere to keep it.
+The gang began buying small amounts of gunpowder over a long period of time, but they needed somewhere to keep it.

-One of the members, Thomas Percy, created a plan to rent storage space under the Palace claiming it was for his cousin, Earl of Northumberland.
+One of the members, Thomas Percy, created a plan to rent storage space under the Palace, claiming it was for his cousin, Earl of Northumberland.

 The perfect plot to blow up the Palace of Westminster was now in place.

-However, the date kept getting pushed back and members of the Gunpowder Plot grew from five to 13 which inevitably meant someone outside of the group was going to find out about the plot.
+However, the date kept getting pushed back, and members of the Gunpowder Plot grew from five to 13, which inevitably meant someone outside of the group was going to find out about the plot.

 The Catholic Lord Monteagle received an anonymous letter warning him not to attend Parliament on the day of the plot and some historians think he then passed the letter to the Spy Master and Secretary of State.
-He was rewarded 500 pounds per year for his loyalty.

-On the 4th of November 1605, the Palace was searched but nothing suspicious was found until it was identified that there were a number of rented storage spaces below the Palace and alas Guy Fawkes was discovered guarding firewood.
+On November 4, 1605, the Palace was searched, but nothing suspicious was found until it was identified that there were a number of rented storage spaces below the Palace.

 Guy Fawkes Drawing

-The firewood was removed and 36 barrels of gunpowder was revealed.
 Unfortunately, Fawkes also had a box of matches on him.

-He was interrogated and it is claimed that his reason for having so much gunpowder was “‘to blow you Scotch beggars back to your native mountains”.
+He was interrogated, and it is claimed that his reason for having so much gunpowder was “‘to blow you Scotch beggars back to your native mountains”.

 Fawkes was later tortured at the Tower of London until he provided a confession.

-During this time, Robert Catesby went from town to town telling Catholics that King James was dead and they should rise up.
-Forty men followed him.
+During this time, Robert Catesby went from town to town, telling Catholics that King James was dead and they should rise up.

-On the 8th of November, a fight with the sheriff of Warwick kicked off and Robert Catesby was shot.
+On the 8th of November, a fight with the sheriff of Warwick kicked off, and Robert Catesby was shot.

 Tower of London